-A dissertation proposal, in the form of a prospectus, should be submitted for approval to a dissertation committee during the sixth semester of study for full-time students (or within six months after passing the Oral Exam, if the exam is held in the sixth semester).
+A dissertation proposal, in the form of a prospectus, should be submitted for approval to a dissertation committee during the sixth semester of study for full-time students.

 The prospectus is essentially a statement of intention.
 Its purpose is to outline in some detail the theoretical, methodological, and substantive dimensions of the dissertation, including the procedures and data sources (archival or otherwise) to be used and a rationale for the structure selected.
 It represents a highly informed and thoughtful plan about what the dissertation will be and how it will be accomplished.